WalterAgooGalicinao/MyFirstWebApplication/README.md

 </a>
 </p>

-## To Deploy
+## Deployment
-Please make sure to retain the following files and their code before pushing to the branch, creating a pull request, and merging.
+To trigger the deployment please make sure to retain the following files and their code before pushing to the branch, creating a pull request, and merging.

 #### Program.cs
 ```bash